sbracaloni/Pycharm/doc/setup.md

 ----
 ### Run The Script

-    Right click inside the script (or on teh file name) => Run 'my_script'
+    Right click inside the script (or on the file name) => Run 'my_script'

 ![alt text](./images/new_prj/new_prj8.png "Run script")